technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 - ![](./media/image54.png)

-7. Click on the three dots on adaptive card and click on the **Properties**.
+7. Click on the Ellipsis icon (...) on the adaptive card and click on the **Properties**.

 - ![](./media/image55.png)